List of NASCAR seasons

-NASCAR, originally an acronym for National Association of Stock Car Auto Racing, held its first season in 1949.
-NASCAR runs a number of racing series, including three nation-wide race divisions: the top level NASCAR Cup Series; the "minor league" proving ground NASCAR Xfinity Series; and the pickup truck racing of the NASCAR Camping World Truck Series.

-The NASCAR championship seasons consist of a series of races held on purpose-built tracks.
+The National Association for Stock Car Auto Racing (NASCAR) is the official sanctioning body of the sport of stock car racing in North America.
+It was formed in February 1948 by race car driver Bill France Sr. as the replacement for the National Championship Stock Car Circuit sanctioning body.
+NASCAR sanctions the top level national NASCAR Cup Series, the second-tier proving ground NASCAR Xfinity Series, the third-tier NASCAR Craftsman Truck Series for modified pickup trucks, as well as a series of American regional championships.
+The NASCAR championship season consists of a series of races, held usually on oval tracks, and in a few cases, road courses.
+Each season throughout NASCAR history has consisted of between 8 and 62 races.

 The results of each race are combined to determine two championships in each of the top series, one for drivers and one for manufacturers.
 The Drivers' Championship is awarded to each division's most successful NASCAR driver over a season, as determined by a points system, and has been awarded since the first NASCAR season in 1949.
 The Manufacturers' Championship is awarded to the each division's most successful NASCAR manufacturer over a season, also determined by a points system based on race results.
 The Manufacturers' Championship was first awarded in 1952.